 The U. S. Department of Education requires that schools determine the amount of Title IV aid earned by a student who withdrawals or fails to complete the period of enrollment.
-DDBS must determine the earned and unearned portions of Title IV aid as of the date the student ceased: 29, 2023 attendance based on the amount of time the student was scheduled to be in attendance (in a clock-hour program).
+DDBS must determine the earned and unearned portions of Title IV aid as of the date the student ceased attendance based on the amount of time the student was scheduled to be in the temporary to proceed the complete that the student was scheduled to be in the complete the period of enrollment.

+hour program).
 Up through the 60% point in the period of enrollment, a pro-rata schedule is used to determine the amount of Title IV funds the student has earned at the time of withdrawal.
 After the 60% point in the period of enrollment, a student has earned 100% of the Title IV funds he or she was scheduled to receive.
 For a student who withdraws after the 60% point, there are no unearned funds.
 Federal regulations can be found at: